gourab420/Employee-Performance-Evaluation-System-using-Reinforcement-Learning/README.md

 - **Real-time Evaluation**: Interactive CLI for instant employee assessment
 - **Incremental Training**: Learns from corrections without starting from scratch

-# Here i use dummy dataset you can use real dataset
+ **In this project i use multiple dummydataset you can change it with your orginal one**